lorinpa/skill-data-mine/README.md

 See [Datomic's website for details] (http://www.datomic.com/)

 ## Prepare Database (one time process)
 To install this projects schema.
 Run lein repl from the projects root directory.
+Note!
+Datomic should be running on your locahost.
-In the repl, run:
+From the command line with Leinegen:

-    * (init-db "datomic:free://localhost:4334/job-posts")
+    * $> lein run -init-db

 That function installs the schema and a custom function.